iltlo/docker_ros2_interbotix/README.md

-# ROS 2 Humble Docker Setup
+# ROS2 Humble Docker Setup

 This repository contains the Docker setup for running ROS 2 Humble with [Interbotix workspace](https://docs.trossenrobotics.com/interbotix_xsarms_docs/ros_interface/ros2/software_setup.html).
-It includes the necessary Dockerfile and docker-compose.yml to build and run the environment with USB device support.
+It includes the necessary Dockerfile and docker-compose.yml to build and run the environment.

 ## Prerequisites
 - Docker